 Egypt: Improvements in site management practices benefit employees and the environment in geranium sourcing

 Fridal started growing the flowers on 3,000 acres of virgin land in an oasis area of the Western Desert.
 Thanks to their investments in modern equipment and renewable energy technology, the wells and pumps at the site are run on solar power.
 They also carry out detailed monitoring to limit water consumption.
-The Fridal operation now includes two large dryers for herbs and spices and several steam distillation units, providing work to more than 800 people, including around 700 full-time employees.
+The Fridal operation now includes two large dryers for herbs and spices and several steam distillation units, providing work for more than 800 people, including around 700 full-time employees.
 The company continues to grow.

 An audit team’s visit to the site in 2017 nonetheless revealed that there was room for improvement.
 Though Fridal shares our vision for the product and the way it is sourced, there has been a learning curve and the Egyptian company has benefitted in many ways from Givaudan’s approach to responsible sourcing, said Amr, General Manager of Fridal’s division for essential oils, herbs and spices.
 “There is a huge cultural gap for developing countries like Egypt, but education and dialogue are helping to change attitudes.”